wwwx/notes/source/_posts/hello-my-listening-note.md

 48. Did you enjoy youself at the party last night?
 49. The senator was censured by the congressional ethics committee.
 50. After she had lunch, she got ready to go out.

+## 2023-02-18

+### Primary level

+31. You can do it, can't you?
+32. I lost my watch.
+33. It's not so far.
+34. He is popular among us.
+35. He does not smoke.
+36. I'll wait for you.
+37. I regret having said so.
+38. Here's some water.
+39. come and see me.
+40. They have two daughters.
+41. Have you ever seen a Kangaroo.
+42. Excuse me, But may I open the window?
+43. I bought a few eggs and a little milk.
+44. My uncle has made me what I am today.
+45. This is their house.
+46. I usually take a bath before going to bed.
+47. Could you sign here?
+48. Have you called her yet?
+49. I've caught a cold.
+50. His English is quite good.

+### Intermidate level

+51. It seems that you are not having a good time here.
+52. According to my calculation , she should be in India by now.
+53. He visited his hometown for the first time in ten years.
+54. There is no admission fee for children under five.
+55. He wishes he had gone to the theater last night.
+56. A slip of the tongue is sometimes fatal to a politician.
+57. It is less muggy today than it was yesterday.
+58. My uncle comes to see me from time to time.
+59. He fell in love with her at first sight.
+60. He had his sister help him paint the wall of his room.
+61. Scientists haven't found a cure for cancer yet.
+62. The police assembled a lot of evidence against him.
+63. I think it's better for us to adopt his plan.
+64. He devoted the last years of his life to writing his autobiography.
+65. The girl was afraid to jump down from the roof.
+66. You speak so softly that I can't quite hear what you say.
+67. I'll always love you , no matter what happens.
+68. A good many people have told me to take a holiday.
+69. I don't see any reason why I have to apologize.
+70. It is extremely hot and humid in Bali in December.